Most interesting landmarks of India

 - Humayun’s Tomb – Delhi.
 Beautiful mausoleum of Mughal Emperor Humayun, built in 1562.

-- Grand Anicut – Tamil Nadu.
-Ancient 329 meters long dam on Kaveri River, built around the 2nd century BC and still in use.
+- Kallanai (Grand Anicut) – Tamil Nadu.
+Ancient, 329 meters long dam on Kaveri River, built around the 2nd century BC and still in use.

 - Chand Baori – near Jaipur, Rajasthan.
 One of the most impressive stepwells in India.
-Built in the 9th century, 13 stories deep.
+Built in the 9th century, 13 stories and some 30 m deep.

-- Living Root Bridges of Cherapunji – Meghalaya.
-Bridges which are not built but grown of the roots of Ficus elastica trees.
-Living bridge over the time gets additional supports from secondary roots.
+- Double decker root bridge near Cherrapunji – Meghalaya.
+Root bridges are not built but grown of the roots of Ficus elastica trees.
 Especially interesting is so called Umshiang Double-Decker Root Bridge – here in deep valley there are grown two bridges one above the other.

 - Nilgiri Mountain Railway – Tamil Nadu.
 Unique rack railway, 41.8 km long line, rising approximately 2,200 m, built in 1908.
 Preserved in its historical state.